Problems in the family

 - contact with family and friends

-If you are at risk, you and all those affected will receive help to protect themselves.
-If necessary, contact will be established for you with the police and judiciary or other specialist bodies and authorities.
+If you are at risk, you and all those affected will receive help to protect yourself.
+If necessary, contact with the police and judiciary or other specialist agencies and authorities will be established for you.

 Help: